mdSHash/Stake-Scraper/README.md

 Scraping the High Rollers Tennis bets

 ## Overview
 This project consists of two Python scripts to scrape data from the Stake website using GraphQL API and Flask to serve the scraped data via a RESTful API.
 The first script (`Stake_Scraper.py`) continuously fetches betting data, converts currency, and stores it in a CSV file.
-The second script (`APIStake.py`) creates a Flask web server to serve the scraped data.
+The second script (`APIStake.py`) creates a Fast-API web server to serve the scraped data.

 ## Requirements
 - Python 3.x